bbboll/talkapply/README.md

 $ go build
 ```

-*build.py* creates a golang file resources.go containing all resources as hex strings to be embed in the binary.
+*build.py* creates a golang file resources.go that contains all resources (markup, js,...) as hex strings.
+Building the project will embed them in the binary.

 Dependencies:
 * Go >= 1.7.1